iglfranks/record-project-4/README.md

 After defining a new piece of state for the first 6 of the records in the index, I used a map function to create a carousel item for each one.
 It has also been refactored to contain a separate component with the circular styling of the record image as well as the caption.

-## Future version/features

-Looking back over the project, I decided it would have been a better approach to have not created an artist page and instead have made the app as an E-Commerce service, allowing users to add records to their cart.
-This would have been a more challenging and learnful experience, as I would have had to learn another set of documentation and create an app that had a central idea more new to me.

 ## Known bugs

 - Duplicates of the same favourite can be added.